5 Signs You Should Replace or Repair Your Sump Pump

 If your pump is turning on and off frequently, your float valve may be too low.
 If the float valve is set to actuate with only inches of water in the basin, the pump will cycle on and off constantly.
 The frequency of these cycles will put undue stress on your pump and cause the motor to burn out prematurely.

-A pump that takes too long to empty out the basin indicates your pump does not have enough horsepower to fulfill its job.
-The volume of water your pump will be tasked with handling and the distance the pump needs to move the water will both inform the horsepower required from your pump.
+A pump that takes too long to empty out the basin indicates it does not have enough horsepower to fulfill its job.
+Both the volume of water your pump will be tasked with handling and the distance the pump needs to move the water inform the horsepower required from your pump.
 If your pump is unable to keep up with the water during normal water conditions, it is very likely to fail in the event of serious rainfall and flooding.
-Furthermore, the amount of stress placed on the motor by perpetual activity will exhaust the pump and greatly increase its risk of early failure.
+The amount of stress placed on the motor by perpetual activity will exhaust the pump and greatly increase its risk of early failure.
 Even if you do not live far below the water table, your plumbing may require a high horsepower pump.
-If the water has to move a great distance through an entangled network of angled pipes, the pump will need higher horsepower to complete the task.
+If the water must move a great distance through an entangled network of angled pipes, the pump will require higher horsepower to complete the task.

 5. The sump pump is old.

-Though it may seem intuitive that an older sump pump is more likely to fail than a new one, many homeowners put off replacing their pumps until it’s too late.
-If the pump has historically worked satisfactorily, you may have forgotten how long the pump has been down there and put off routine maintenance.
+Though it may seem intuitive that an older sump pump is more likely to fail than a new one, many homeowners put off replacing their pumps until it is too late.
+If the pump has historically worked well, you may have forgotten how long the pump has been installed and put off routine maintenance.
 Regardless of performance, if your pump is approaching ten years, it is not worth risking a failure.
 A decade of wear and tear will reduce the efficiency of the pump, and the parts will start to degrade and inevitably fail.
-Replacing a pump is much cheaper and much easier than renovating a basement ravaged by water damage.
+Replacing a pump is much cheaper and easier than renovating a basement ravaged by water damage.

-It’s also worth noting that many older sump pumps are less efficient and more prone to presenting problems.
-Most newer sump pumps come with screened top inlets to prevent debris from entering the pump and damaging the impeller.
+Note that many older sump pumps are less efficient and more prone to presenting problems.
+Most new sump pumps come with screened top inlets to prevent debris from entering the pump and damaging the impeller.
 They are also made of durable stainless steel and are built to resist corrosion and withstand impact.
-If you have an older model coated in rust and prone to jamming and failures, it’s smart (and ultimately cheaper) to replace the pump altogether rather than service an outdated piece of technology.
+If you have an older model coated in rust and prone to jamming and failures, it is wise to replace the pump altogether rather than service an outdated device.

 sump pump installation